ShareAware/shareawarelibrary/README.md

 3) Import Library

-4) Remember to import ActionBarSherlock and re-do the Library settings to point to current project in Eclipse
+4) There is a dependency which will be removed in ensuing versions on ActionBarSherlock (https://github.com/JakeWharton/ActionBarSherlock).
+Pls Remember to import ActionBarSherlock and re-do the Library settings to point to current project in Eclipse

 5) Import SampleApp